 India Post is the national postal service and is generally reliable.
 Regular post usually takes two to three days between major cities or neighbouring states, and up to a week to the rest of the country.
 At higher prices, expats can send registered post and speed post at their local post office, and India Post has recently begun delivering medication too.

 Indian newspapers are printed in all of its major languages, including English.
-The Times of India is published nationally.
-The Hindu is popular in the south and The Hindustan Times has a large readership in the north.
-Some foreign newspapers are available in Indian cities, but they may arrive a day or two later than the date they're released in their home countries.
+The Times of India is published nationally and available online.
+The Hindu is popular in the south, while Hindustan Times has a large readership in the north, and some foreign newspapers are available in Indian cities.